purton-tech/rust-on-nails/rust-on-nails.com/content/docs/database-part-1/database-access.md

 [Cornucopia](https://github.com/cornucopia-rs/cornucopia) is a code generator that takes small snippets of SQL and turns them into Rust functions.

-We'll trun our `crates/db` folder into a crate so we can keep all our database logic in one place.
+We'll run our `crates/db` folder into a crate so we can keep all our database logic in one place.

 Edit your `Cargo.toml` so it now looks like.